Compression and fracture of ordered and disordered droplet rafts: Analytical results

 \subsection{Equivalent spring model for three droplets}

 We next consider the compression of three monodisperse droplets in an equilateral triangle arrangement, shown schematically in Fig.~\ref{fig:3bub}(a).
 In this case we start with two rows of droplets and the compression causes a rearrangement to one row.
-As the right wall moves towards the left wall, the droplet cluster attaches to the two walls due to depletion forces.
-Initially the bonds to the walls are all under tension, pulling on the two walls.
+As the top wall moves towards the bottom wall, the droplet cluster attaches to the two walls due to depletion forces.
+Initially the bonds to the walls are all under tension due to the depletion force, pulling on the two walls.
 As the distance between the walls continues to decrease, the droplets go through equilibrium (panel b) with the spacing between each pair of droplets being $d_{\mathrm{eq}}$ (Eqn.~\ref{eq:req}).
 As the compression proceeds, the force continues to rise as the distance between the walls decreases (panel c).
-During this process, the diagonal bonds compress while the vertical bond between the two droplets on the left wall is under tension.
-Eventually this vertical bond breaks, which allows the diagonal compressed bonds to relax (panel d).
+During this process, the diagonal bonds compress while the horizontal bond between the two droplets on the bottom wall is under tension.
+Eventually this horizontal bond breaks, which allows the diagonal compressed bonds to relax (panel d); from this point onward the droplets will continue to move with only the viscosity resisting their motion until they are reduced to a single row of droplets (not shown).
 In Fig.~\ref{fig:3bub}(e) we plot the force on the walls as a function of the distance.
 Time is advancing from right to left.
 The linear rise of the force from position (a) to (c) indicates that the the array is compressed elastically, until the vertical bond breaks at (c) and the row reduction occurs.